apache/pulsar/site2/docs/security-token-admin.md

 This command prints the token string on stdout.

-Similarly, one can create a token by passing the "private" key using the command below:
+Similarly, one can enter the command below to create a token by passing the "private" key:

 ```shell
 $ bin/pulsar tokens create --private-key file:///path/to/my-private.key \
             --subject test-user
 ```

-Finally, you can also run the command below to create a token with a pre-defined TTL.
+Finally, you can also enter the command below to create a token with a pre-defined TTL.
 After that, the token is automatically invalidated.

 ```shell
 $ bin/pulsar tokens create --secret-key file:///path/to/my-secret.key \